Quadratic-like dynamics of cubic polynomials: Potentially renormalizable polynomials

 Let $Z_n(f)$ be the subset of $Z(f)$ consisting of all preimages of $\omega_1(f)$ mapped to $\omega_1(f)$ in $n$ steps, in other words, $z\in Z_n(f)$ if $f^{\circ n}(z)=\omega_1(f)$.
 Define the set $X(f)$ as the limit of the sets $Z_n(f)$, i.e.,

+It is easy to see that $X(f)$ coincides with the set of all non-isolated points in $\ol{Z(f)}$.
 Theorem \ref{t:holmot} and the $\lambda$-lemma imply that the sets $X(h)$ move holomorphically for $h\in\Wc_f$.
 Clearly, $X(h)$ is forward invariant under $h$.

 Let $P$ be a polynomial of degree $d$.
-Then $P$ on a small neighborhood of any point $t$ is $k$-to-$1$ (at regular points $t$, we have $k=1$, and at critical points $k>1$); $k$ is called the \emph{multiplicity of $t$}.
+Then $P$ on a small neighborhood of any point $t$ is $k$-to-$1$ (at regular points $t$, we have $k=1$, and at critical points $k>1$); the number $k$ is called the \emph{multiplicity of $t$}.